ISG-Siegen/assembled/README.md

 ## Installation

-To install Assembled and Assembled-OpenML use:
+To install Assembled and Assembled-OpenML, use:

 ```bash
 pip install assembled[openml]